 - A legislature can form national laws, but regional legislatures can also exist.

 - Some legal powers can be delegated to other organisations.

 - Higher courts can have jurisdiction over lower-level courts.

 - Legal enforcement powers, for example the police, are managed hierarchically with some form of political control such as a Minister at the top.

 The lower levels of these hierarchies, in carrying out their duties, have to be empowered in a legal sense.
 The individual agencies each need to be told what powers they possess, to impose and enforce rules for public behaviour, and what rules they themselves must comply with.
 The way in which they exercise their powers is subject to review by the courts, which provide a mechanism for appeal against any breach of permitted procedure.
-This form of delegated power can be referred to as “Administrative Law”, and it can be used to delegate powers to local authorities, public services, civil society and even to private companies.
+Irving Stevens, in chapter 14 of Constitutional & Administrative Law, described this form of delegated power as “Administrative Law”, and it can be used to delegate powers to local authorities, public services, civil society and even to private companies.
 It can include some economic regulations.